Shamrocks Girls Fastpitch Softball

 Forty-nine teams from all across the country gathered in Binghamton, New York, for the 1977 ASA National Championship.
 The “Shammies,” as they were known locally, made the most of their first-ever national trip, by finishing 12th with a 5-2 record.
 It was quite an accomplishment for the little team from Virginia, as they defeated two of the previous years “Final Five” (Tulsa, Oklahoma and Rockford, Illinois) before succumbing to the defending ASA National Champions, the California Raiders, 4-3 in extra innings.

-14U Class A August 1-8 Moline, Illinois Website
+14U Class A July 28 - August 3 Normal, Illinois

 Back to Top